veeravenkatasivakumarpaila-eng/veeravenkatasivakumarpaila-eng-README.md/README.md

 👯 I’m looking to collaborate with like minded individuals.

 👩‍💻 Constantly learning.
-I'm very interested in Open Source!
+I'm very interested in Open Source.

 💫 I’m a frontend developer.